-PR/AWARD #:

-PURPOSE: To carry out the State Educational Agency's statewide system of technical assistance and support for Local Education Agencies / Charter Schools / Innovative Project Schools, specifically for schools identified as schools in need of Comprehensive Support and Improvement (CSI) under the State's federally approved plan for the Every Student Succeeds Act (ESSA).
+PROGRAM REPOR UNIFORM CHAT O CFDA#: PR/AWARD #: T CODE: F ACCOUNTS CODE: 115 XXXX-115-XXX 84.
+010A TYPE: Dollars TERM: Up to 27 months PURPOSE: To carry out the State Educational Agency's statewide system of technical assistance and support for Local Education Agencies / Charter Schools / Innovative Project Schools, specifically for schools identified as schools in need of Comprehensive Support and Improvement (CSI) under the State's federally approved plan for the Every Student Succeeds Act (ESSA).
 These funds are additional resources to improve student achievement and ultimately to assist these schools with exiting the identification and status of CSI.

-Competitive School Improvement funds, authorized under section 1003(a) of Title I of the Elementary and Secondary Education Act of 1965 (ESEA) as amended by the Every Student Succeeds Act (ESSA), are funds reserved from the State Educational Agencies (SEA's) Title I, Part A funds to make competitive subgrants available to schools identified as CSI that demonstrate the greatest need for the funds and the strongest commitment to use the funds to provide adequate resources in order to substantially raise the achievement of students so as to enable the schools to make adequate yearly progress and exit improvement status.

-ELIGIBILITY: To be eligible to apply for and receive these funds, an organization must have one or more schools identified under the federally approved definition for CSI schools.
-Funding will be made based on a competitive application process.

-FORMULA: Total funding to organizations is subject to receipt of approved allocations from the U.S. Department of Education.

-Funds will be allotted based on approval of an application for School Improvement Competitive funds (PRC-115) submitted by the organization on behalf of schools identified as CSI.
+Competitive School Improvement funds , authorized under section 1003(a) of Title I of the Elementary and Secondary Education Act of 1965 (ESEA) as amended by the Every Student Succeeds Act (ESSA), are funds reserved from the State Educational Agencies (SEA's) Title I, Part A funds to make competitive subgrants available to schools identified as CSI that demonstrate the greatest need for the funds and the strongest commitment to use the funds to provide adequate resources in order to substantially raise the achievement of students so as to enable the schools to make adequate yearly progress and exit improvement status.
+ELIGIBILITY: have one or more schools ide ad receive these funds, an organization must entified under the federally approved definition I be made based on a competitive application FORMULA: Total funding to organizations is subject to receipt of approved allocation from the U.S. Department of Education. on approval of an application for School ands (PRC-115) submitted by the organization ed as CSI.
+Each awarded subgrant recip ient will receive a proportion of the 3% from

-Each awarded subgrant recipient will receive a proportion of the 3% from Title I, Part A competitive funds set aside annually for school improvement activities targeting schools identified as CSI.
+Title I, Part A competitive funds set aside annually for school improvement activities targeting schools identified as CSI.

-- 1) Each grant is awarded for a period of time beginning July 1st and ending September 30th of the following year.
+- Each grant is awarded for a period of time beginning July 1st and ending September 30th of the following year.
 The Tydings amendment extends the grant period to 27 months by allowing unexpended funds as of September 30th to carry over an additional 12 months.
 Funds are potentially available to organizations for 27 months provided there are schools identified as CSI schools and a budget is submitted each year. - 2) The SEA will determine whether to renew an organization's grant if one or more schools within the organization are not meeting the goals identified for the interventions an organization is implementing, student achievement outcomes, and / or other factors determined by the SEA.
-Pending renewal, these subgrants to CSI schools would be for a period of 3 years
+Pending renewal, these subgrants to CSI schools would be for a period of 3 years.